Colorado Student Grants for College

 Colorado National Guard Tuition Assistance Program

-Eligible students whose parent died as a result of serving in the U.S. Armed Forces in Iraq or Afghanistan can receive this grant if not qualified as a Pell Grant recipient.
+Eligible students whose parent died as a result of serving in the U.S. Armed Forces in Iraq or Afghanistan can receive this Iraq and Afghanistan Service Grant, as long as they are not qualified as a Pell Grant recipient.
 Students must be enrolled full-time and be under the age of 24.
-Grants cannot exceed the amount of a maximum Pell Grant.Federal Supplemental Educational Opportunity Grant (FSEOG)
+Grants cannot exceed the amount of a maximum Pell Grant, or $5,550.

-Offered to students with exceptional need, this grant can be awarded along with a Pell Grant.
-Eligible students can receive amounts from $400.00 to $4,000 yearly and does not need to be repaid.
+Offered to students with exceptionally high financial need, this Federal Supplemental Educational Opportunity Grant can be awarded along with a Pell Grant and is intended to supplement the Pell in order to cover as many appropriate college-related costs as necessary.
+Eligible students can receive amounts from $400.00 to $4,000 yearly and it does not need to be repaid.
 Methods of payment are from individual school accounts and are given at least once per term or semester.
-Schools not using these time frames will pay at least twice yearly.The National Science and Mathematics Access to Retain Talent Grant (National Smart Grant)
+Schools not using these time frames will pay at least twice yearly.
+The first step, of course, in receiving a FSEOG is first applying with the FAFSA.

 Teacher Education Assistance for College and Higher Education Grant Program (TEACH)

-- Complete the application for federal student aid. (financial need is not required)
+- Complete the application for federal student aid (financial need is not required)

 - Be a United States citizen or eligible non-citizen